Artist Pipilotti Rist's serene 'pixel forest' explores the chaos of our digital lives – KION546

 “We are so much more similar than we are different,” she said.

-“Behind Your Eyelids” is showing at JC Contemporary at Tai Kwun, Hong Kong, until Nov.
+“Behind Your Eyelid” is showing at JC Contemporary at Tai Kwun, Hong Kong, until Nov.
 27, 2022.

 The-CNN-Wire